 UF applications must be complete by October 1

 UNSW offers a wide variety of courses in multiple disciplines.
-Students are free to take courses outside of business.
+Students are also free to take courses outside of business but must take at least one class from the UNSW intensive term.
 Use our course equivalency database to find out which courses at UNSW can apply to your UF degree.
 Please see an academic advisor for information pertaining to requesting additional equivalencies.

 The average course load is 24 units, generally four classes.